kns-venuex/checklist/checklists/daily-crm-reporting-checklist.md

 Use marks of 15 minutes.

 - [ ] Specify the tasks/issues you have worked
 You should specify it with key-id and title that are taken from Jira.
-So that everyone in the Atolye15 might have an idea about what you're doing.
+So that everyone in the VenueX might have an idea about what you're doing.

 - [ ] Write down the status of your issues like "Done", "In Progress"